Finding Your Voice: 15 Ways to Build the Confidence to Speak Up

 "You don't have to be fearless.
 You just have to be brave for one moment at a time." – Unknown

 Not everything needs a big reaction.
-Share your thoughts because they're worth hearing — not to control the response.
+Share your thoughts because they matter — not because you're trying to control how they land.

 12. Borrow a Confident Persona